PhaserEditor2D/PhaserEditor/docs/canvas.rst

 Now you don’t need to write it, you can click on the ``groundSprites`` group and edit the ``setAll`` property.

 The ``setAll`` property editor is very simple, it is a dialog with a key/value table.
-For each row of the table a new ``setAll`` method call will be generated, the first column will be generated as the property name and the second column as the property value.
+For each row of the table, a new ``setAll`` method call will be generated, the first column will be generated as the property name and the second column as the property value.
 Note that the name is generated inside a string expression ``"..."`` but the value of the property is generated verbatim, so you can write any expression there, a string literal, a number, a boolean, a function call, the name of a variable, whatever you want.

 .. image:: images/GroupSetAll.png